-Proceeds of the Offered Bonds, together with other available funds, will be used to: (a) finance the purchase of certain mortgage backed securities guaranteed by the Government National Mortgage Association and backed by mortgage loans, (b) finance the purchase of certain mortgage loans previously purchased by the Authority, (c) finance Second Mortgage Loans, (d) fund a deposit to the 2024 Series B subaccount of the Revenue Fund held under the Indenture, (e) fund a deposit to the 2024 Series B subaccount of the Debt Service Reserve Fund and (f) pay costs of issuance of the Offered Bonds in accordance with the Indenture.
+Proceeds of the Offered Bonds, together with other available funds, will be used to: (a) finance the purchase of certain mortgage backed securities guaranteed by the Government National Mortgage Association and backed by mortgage loans, (b) finance Second Mortgage Loans, (c) fund a deposit to the 2024 Series A subaccount of the Revenue Fund held under the Indenture, and (d) pay costs of issuance of the Offered Bonds in accordance with the Indenture.
 See "PART I-TERMS OF THE OFFERED BONDS-Purposes of the Offered Bonds" herein for additional information.